c3rb3ru5d3d53c/karton-unpacker/README.md

 This project is FREE as in FREE :beer:, use it commercially, privately or however you see fit.

-If you like this project and wish to donate :moneybag: to support the fight against malware.
+If you like this project and wish to donate :moneybag: to support the fight against malware...

-You can buy me a :tea: as I don't drink :beer: by sending me some ₿ to `16oXesi7uv3jdPZxxwarHSD2f3cNMpaih9`
+Buy me a :tea: as I don't drink :beer: by sending me some ₿ to `16oXesi7uv3jdPZxxwarHSD2f3cNMpaih9`

 ![objects](docs/img/objects.png)
 *Figure 1: Example of UPX Unpacked Children*